SBBotanicGarden-BiodiversityTeam/Intro_to_BioDiv_GitHub/Markdown_formatting_cheatsheet.md

 ## Formatting for a GitHub markdown file
 *For all formatting examples, if possible I will put what is typed into the codespace as well as what that looks like once we commit changes.*

-Normal text can be written, well, normally with no hash (#)
+Normal text can be written, well, normally

-    Normal text can be written, well, normally with no hash (#)
+    Normal text can be written, well, normally

 To put anything in codespace window, you just indent those lines one or more tabs: